 Where we walk

-Join Derek.
-Trudie or Sheila on a guided walk on the seabed to Seymour or Icho Towers.
-Read more about our Bioluminescence walks in Jersey, Oyster Trail, Seaweed foraging, Moonlight (also called Moonwalks) and on the very lowest tides of the year, The Two Towers and Karame guided walks.
+o Join Derek, Trudie, or Sheila on a guided seabed walk to Seymour or Icho Towers.
+Read more about our Bioluminescence walks in Jersey, Oyster Trail, Seaweed foraging, Moonlight (also called Moonwalks), and, on the very lowest tides of the year, The Two Towers and Karame guided walks.
+We also offer shorter Rockpool Explorations and Beach walks.

 Jersey has the largest rocky intertidal area in Europe.
 This expanse is now an internationally recognised Ramsar Wetlands site (a marine version of the Jersey National Park) and the proposed Jersey Island GeoPark.

 The Dates Page shows our full schedule with links to book online.
-If you need more advice, contact us.
+Contact us for more advice.

 Seymour Tower.
 Walk on the Seabed